olatov/fp-hvac/README.md

 ## Description

-An API and a mobile-friendly web app for controlling a Cooper & Hunter Nordic Premium White series HVAC unit from a web browser.
+An API and a mobile-friendly web app for controlling a Cooper & Hunter Nordic Premium series HVAC unit from a web browser.
 Implemented in Object Pascal (using the Free Pascal Compiler, and Pas2JS).

 ## Compatible units